dkaslovsky/nav/README.md

 	--subshell:               return output suitable for subshell invocation

-	--hidden:                 toggle on showing hidden files at startup --list, -l:               toggle on list mode at startup --follow-symlinks, -f:    toggle on following symlinks at startup
+	--follow-symlinks, -f:    toggle on following symlinks at startup --list, -l:               toggle on list mode at startup
+	--hidden:                 toggle on showing hidden files at startup

 	--no-color:               toggle off color output
 	--no-trailing:            toggle off trailing annotators

-	--remap-esc:              remap the escape key to the provided value
+	--remap-esc:              remap the escape key to the following value
 <br/>

 In the future, `nav` might support a wider range of `ls` options.